 Figuring out what to wear running in the cold can be harder than the run itself.
 I shared a list of what I wear for every temperature from 40 degrees and colder, along with my favorite reflecting and light accessories.
 As always, the most important thing is to stay safe, so if the conditions are really bad, always choose safety over getting in the miles.

 I’m one of those people who loves running in the cold.
-It’s hard to get out the door but once I’m out there, I love it.
-And I much prefer a cold run over a hot run!
+It’s sometimes hard to get out the door but once I’m out there, I love it.
+And I much prefer winter running over summer running.
 I don’t have to deal with snow very often in North Carolina, but it does it very cold at times.
 When I lived in Utah, I had to be more careful about running in the snow, but at least I didn’t have to contend with the humid cold like we get in the South.
 But cold is cold is cold!
 And it’s important to dress appropriately for it so you enjoy your runs more (and stay safe!)

 Because I’m just getting back into running after having Thomas, I’m loving this cold weather even more!
-It feels so refreshing to breath in the cold air.
-I’m just so grateful to be outside moving.
+The cold air is so refreshing and I think it helps depuff my eyes when he doesn’t sleep. 😉 That and good eye cream.

 One of the most googled questions for runners is what to wear for running in the cold, and it makes sense.
 Dressing the right way will make or break your run, and when you’re mixing freezing temps with sweat, you have to be careful.
 I’ve been running for over 20 years, and I’ve raced in some pretty tricky conditions (ahem, the 2018 Boston Marathon).